liberapay/liberapay.com/README.md

 running if you start it locally with `make run`.
 Similarly with the TWITTER_* keys, but there they required us to spell it `127.0.0.1`.

-You probably don't need it, but at one point I had to set this to get psycopg2 working on Mac OS with EnterpriseDB's Postgres 9.1 installer:
+You probably don&rsquo;t need it, but at one point I had to set this to get psycopg2 working on Mac OS with EnterpriseDB&rsquo;s Postgres 9.1 installer:

     DYLD_LIBRARY_PATH=/Library/PostgreSQL/9.1/lib